-- 1. The institution strives to ensure that the overall composition of its faculty and staff reflects human diversity as appropriate within its mission and for the constituencies it serves. - 2.
-The institution has sufficient numbers and continuity of faculty members to carry out both the classroom and the non-classroom roles of faculty, including oversight of the curriculum and expectations for student performance, assessment of student learning, and establishment of academic credentials for instructional staff. - 3.
-All instructors are appropriately qualified, including those in dual credit, contractual and consortial offerings. - 4.
-Instructors are evaluated regularly in accordance with established institutional policies and procedures. - 5.
-The institution has processes and resources for assuring that instructors are current in their disciplines and adept in their teaching roles; it supports their professional development. - 6.
-Instructors are accessible for student inquiry. - 7.
-Staff members providing student support services, such as tutoring, financial aid advising, academic advising and cocurricular activities, are appropriately qualified, trained and supported in their professional development.
+- 1. The institution has sufficient numbers and continuity of faculty members to carry out both the classroom and the non-classroom roles of faculty, including oversight of the curriculum and expectations for student performance; establishment of academic credentials for instructional staff; involvement in assessment of student learning. - 2.
+All instructors are appropriately qualified, including those in dual credit, contractual, and consortial programs. - 3.
+Instructors are evaluated regularly in accordance with established institutional policies and procedures. - 4.
+The institution has processes and resources for assuring that instructors are current in their disciplines and adept in their teaching roles; it supports their professional development. - 5.
+Instructors are accessible for student inquiry. - 6.
+Staff members providing student support services, such as tutoring, financial aid advising, academic advising, and co-curricular activities, are appropriately qualified, trained, and supported in their professional development.

-Teaching and Learning is one of the five priorities included in the college strategic plan.
+Teaching and Learning is one of the five directions included in the college strategic plan.
 When developing the current strategic plan, the college was purposeful to include teaching and learning as a core areas of focus.
-In 2023-2024, SMCC employed 52 full-time residential faculty and 206 adjunct faculty members.
-The student to faculty ratio is 17:1 (IPEDS).
+SMCC employs61 full-time residential faculty, 9 full-time service faculty, and 338 adjunct faculty members.
+The student to faculty ratio is 19:1 (IPEDS).
 The low student-to-faculty ratio allows SMCC faculty to provide students with personalized education and individual attention.

 Oversight of curriculum and expectations for student performance are determined at the district level by the MCCCD Instructional Councils for each discipline.
 However, representation on each of these councils requires participation from each college, thus ensuring that the mission of SMCC is fully included in the development of all curriculum.
-At the college level, faculty serve on the Academic Affairs Shared Governance Council, which is the starting point to develop, modify or eliminate programs before progressing to the District Instructional Council.
-The AA Shared Governance Council replaced the SMCC Curriculum Committee in 2020.
-The new structure provides discipline specific faculty to provide input in all programs and all aspects of the student experience, not limiting their scope to solely curriculum.
-The Council provided input on the new Bachelors of Science in Behavioral Science that launched in the Fall of 2023.
+At the college level, faculty serve on the Curriculum Committee, which is the starting point to develop, modify or eliminate programs before progressing to the District Instructional Council.
+The Curriculum Committee is currently focusing efforts on the Fields of Interests initiative and will reconvene in Fall 2020.